prioritizr/workshop/README.md

 Materials for the prioritizr workshop.

-* The slideshow for the lecture can be [downloaded here](https://github.com/prioritizr/workshop/raw/main/slides.pptx).
+* The workshop slides for the [first day can be downloaded from here](https://github.com/prioritizr/workshop/raw/main/slides-day-1.pptx) and the [second day can be downloaded from here](https://github.com/prioritizr/workshop/raw/main/slides-day-2.pptx).
 * The workshop manual is available [online](https://prioritizr.github.io/workshop/) and can be [downloaded here](https://prioritizr.github.io/workshop/prioritizr-workshop-manual.pdf).
 * The data for the workshop can be [downloaded here](https://github.com/prioritizr/workshop/raw/main/data.zip).